Pakistan jet with 98 aboard crashes in crowded neighborhood

 “Sir, mayday, mayday, mayday, mayday Pakistan 8303,” the pilot said before the transmission ended.

-In one of the radio communications, at least one exchange from the flight sounded like a warning alarm was going off in the cockpit.
+In one of the radio communications, at least one exchange from the flight sounded like a warning alarm was sounding in the cockpit.

 A resident, Abdul Rahman, said he saw the jet circle at least three times, appearing to try to land before it crashed.